 by Kelley Kingston-Strayer; Directed by Brandi Kilgore

-A Southern Exposure is a comedy-drama set in a small town in present day Kentucky.
-It is the story of Callie Hurt whose idea of love is so unrealistic it could be lifted from the pages of a romance novel.
-Raised by Hattie, her sassy, Bible-thumping grandmother with a cast-iron will and her two eccentric aunts, Callie stuns her family when she announces that she has fallen in love and is moving to New York to live with her boyfriend.
+A Southern Exposure is a comedy-drama set in a small town in 1990's Kentucky.
+It is the story of Callie Belle Hurt whose idea of love is so unrealistic it could be lifted from the pages of a romance novel.
+Raised by Hattie, her sassy, Bible-thumping grandmother with a cast-iron will and her two eccentric aunts, Callie Belle stuns her family when she announces that she has fallen in love and is moving to New York to live with her boyfriend.

 by N. Richard Nash; Directed by Joanie McElroy

 During the Depression era in the Midwest, con man Bill Starbuck acts as a rainmaker, but is chased out of town, after town.
 One day, he arrives in a drought-ridden rural town in Kansas and shows up at the door of spinsterish Lizzie Curry and the rest of the Curry clan.
 Lizzie keeps house for her father, H.C. and two brothers on the family cattle ranch.
 As their farm languishes under the devastating drought, Lizzie’s family worries about her marriage prospects more than about their dying cattle.